vv1141/3d_engine_demo/README.md

-# 3D engine demo
+# 3D Engine Demo

 ![](https://github.com/vv1141/3d_engine_demo/blob/master/demo.gif)

-3D engine demo is a custom 3D physics and graphics engine with a simple testbed attached.
-It is mostly written as a side effect of learning about techniques to simulate physics for game development purposes, and as such is not a finished library or optimised for performance.
+3D Engine Demo is a custom 3D physics and graphics engine with a simple testbed attached.
+It is mostly written as a side effect of learning about techniques to simulate physics for game development purposes, and as such is neither a finished library nor optimised for performance.

 ## Features

 ### Physics
 * Collision detection of arbitrary polyhedrons using separating axis tests
-* Efficient complex mesh collision detection and contact manifold generation
+* Efficient complex mesh collision detection
 * Single-frame contact manifold generation, joining, and point reduction
 * Collision response with positional correction
 * Iterative constraint solver using sequential impulse method